Attendee Guide

 You’re welcome to bring your own character, but:

-Use is at the DM’s discretion
+• Use is at the DM’s discretion

-Must follow PHB + 1
+• Must follow PHB + 1

-You may be able to borrow dice or miniatures at your table
+• Dice and miniatures are generally required for the games, however you may be able to borrow dice or miniatures at your table

 Vendors will have dice, miniatures, and paint available for purchase